You are here:Home1/Blog2/How To Start Your Bitcoin Exchange

 A big advantage of using white label software is that you save yourself the hassle of dealing with technical requirements, implementation and ongoing maintenance.
 Since the core components (trade engine, wallet, UI and admin panel) have already been developed and tested, the “only” thing left is to customize the software to your liking.
 You save yourself time because the customization time is much shorter (usually a few months) and you save yourself a lot of money because you pay significantly less for a white label software license compared to developing it on your own.

 Back To You

 That’s it.
 This is our beginners guide on “how to start your own bitcoin exchange”.

 We hope that this article has clarified some misconceptions and will help you better understand the framework behind a bitcoin exchange.
 You can also read more about our exchange software solution to learn how white label exchanges work and how to get started.
-Or check out our lightweight license, a sleek UI-only version of the exchange that allows full customization of the UI while being connected to one of skalex’s full-fledged exchanges.

-Either way, if you have any questions, an opinion, or even counterintuitive truths to share, write a comment below or shoot us an email!
+If you have any questions, an opinion, or even counterintuitive truths to share, write a comment below or shoot us an email!